The three candles of episode 30. <- Previous • Next -> Backlash against the First Seduction.

 White is the color of the prince.
 Akio is using Utena’s connection to her prince to subvert her ideals, weakening the connection in the process.
 He wants to become her prince; he is working to switch her allegiance from prince Dios to prince Akio (Dios was the bait, Akio is the hook).
 Anthy’s red Rose Bride dress again ties in.

 White and red together make pink, Utena’s color.
-Akio is claiming that this is Utena’s normal, or at least a step toward what she should be.
+Akio is claiming that this is Utena’s normal, or is a step toward what she should be.
 In the final showdown Akio turns Utena into a princess, and she wears a pink princess dress.
 She never becomes as corrupted as Anthy.

 The red purse is red for a similar reason.
 It represents Utena’s virginity.
 The way she handles the purse makes it unmistakable: She holds tightly to it at first (see it in the top picture here), sets it aside out of view later, and we do not see it again after she lays it on the folded dress for her shower.
-(It does reappear in the car on the way home, no longer meaning the same thing.)
+(It does reappear in the car on the way home, now meaning sexual experience.)
 The shower is associated with sex; read ahead to the conventional hotel events section.
 Its red color is the color of Eve’s apple and of other things associated with sex and corruption: The red stripes in the date dress, the red shoes.

 The episode starts with the prince story, but rather than the usual imagery, we see the distant lights of the amusement park.
 The lights are an organizing symbol of the hotel scene that other metaphors align with.
 The blue background glow says that the light show is or represents an illusion.